fernandonevarez/lms/.github/CONTRIBUTING.md

 Our project follows a structured Git flow to ensure that all code changes are reviewed, tested, and integrated smoothly into production.
 Below is a guide on how we manage our branches and development process:

-### Branching Model
+### Branching Convention

+In this section, you'll learn about the branching strategy we use in this project.

 1. **Main Branch (`main`)**
-   The `main` branch is the production-ready branch.
+   The `main` branch is the production-ready long-running branch.
 Only stable, fully tested features and fixes are merged into `main`.
 Any changes merged into this branch are considered live and production-ready.

+2. **Hotfix Branches**
+   If a critical bug is found in production, a hotfix branch can be created from `main`.
+Hotfix branches are short-lived and are merged back into `main` as soon as the issue is resolved after being reviewed and tested.

+   - **Branch Naming Convention**: all hotfix branches should start with `hotfix/` followed by a brief description of the issue (e.g., `hotfix/fixed-login-issue`).

-2. **Development Branch (`dev`)**
+3. **Development Branch (`dev`)**
-   The `dev` branch serves as the staging branch.
-All features and bug fixes are merged into `dev` after review and testing.
-Once we are confident that `dev` is stable and free from issues, changes are promoted to the `main` branch.
+   The `dev` branch serves as a long-running staging branch.
+All changes and fixes, unless a hotfix change are merged into `dev` after being reviewed and tested.
+Once we are confident that `dev` is stable and free from issues, changes are pushed to the `main` branch to go live.

-3. **Feature Branches**
+4. **Feature Branches**
-   To work on a new feature or bug fix:

-   - **Step 1**: Open an issue in the repository describing the feature or bug.
-   - **Step 2**: Create a new branch from `dev`, named after the issue (e.g., `feature-issue-123` or `bugfix-issue-456`).
-   - **Step 3**: Develop the feature or fix in this branch.
+   Feature branches are created for new features, refactors, non citical bug fixes, or any other changes that don't already have a dedicated branch for.
+Feature branches are created from `dev` and merged back into `dev` after development is complete.

+   - **Branch Naming Convention**: Depending on the nature of the change, naming for feature branches can vary.

+     - For new features: `feature/feature-name`
+     - For bug fixes: `bugfix/breif-description`
+     - For refactors: `refactor/brief-description`
+     - For Documentation changes: `docs/brief-description`

 ### Code Review and Testing